i-Vertix/i-vertix-documentation/monitoring_versioned_docs/version-22.04/administration/parameters/knowledge-Base.md

 ### Link from monitoring front end

-The technical procedure is available in Centreon front-end through a link icon:
+The technical procedure is available in i-Vertix front-end through a link icon:

 ![image](../../assets/administration/knowledge-base/parameters-wiki-host-monitoring.png)